 ‘Food’ is not the same as ‘calories’.

 An increase in food doesn’t necessarily mean an increase in calories and vice versa.
-Our clients usual eat more nutrient dense, high volume foods (veg, more protein, wholegrains etc) but less overall calories than they did before.
+Folks who take our 30 Day High Protein Fat Loss Challenge find they eat more nutrient-dense, high volume foods (veg, more protein, wholegrains etc) but less overall calories than they did before.
 Oh hiya calorie deficit.